BrightBoost/bb-cicd-exercise/readme.md

 # Exercise

-Get this running and have it display "Got results: hello world"
+Get this running on port 80 and have it display "Got results: hello world"

 Hint: There is a dump called dump.sql, this needs to be imported into the MySQL / MariaDB database